UCL/STIR/examples/C++/src/README.txt

 	# Feel free to alter the "step size" and "number of iterations" in "demo_obj_fun.par".
 	# However, it is quite easy to cause unstable behaviour in the estimates.
 	# Additionally, there is a lack of positivity constraint on the density images (typical for PET reconstruction).

+# demo5_line_search
+	$EXE_LOC/demo5_line_search demo5_line_search.par
+	# Feel free to alter the objective function, image filename, and the step size configuration in the parameter file.
+	# Try plotting the output `alphas.dat` and `Phis.dat` and visualise how the step size can impact the
+	  objective function value

 What now ?
 ----------